-What is the retraction of eardrum?
+What is the Retraction of Eardrum?

-The retracted eardrum is the pushing of the eardrum inward towards the middle war.
+The retracted eardrum is pushing of the eardrum inward towards the middle war.
 To understand the condition better, let’s have a look at the ear anatomy.
 Have you ever wondered how are you able to hear?
 There are three parts of the ear that work together to help you hear- the outer ear, middle ear, and inner ear.
 Your listening skills depend on a thin membrane inside the ear, which is known as a tympanic membrane.

 Commonly known as the eardrum, this is a tissue layer that separates the outer part of the ear from the middle ear.
 When the sound waves hit the eardrum, there are vibrations that are converted to signals that let you hear.
 Due to some particular activities, this eardrum can be pushed back inside the ear, which is known as the retracted eardrum.